murlex/UpdatableApp/readme.md

 <allow-navigation href="*://*/*"/>

 #Known problems:
 * HTML files (templates) don't get updated, though downloaded ok.
-This is because of relational 'templateUrl' based on Index.html.
+This is because of relational 'templateUrl' based on installed app root instead of new cached root.
 Will fix it some day... :) Maybe.

+---
+Best regards
+Alexander Futoryan.